max-kuk/max-kuk.github.io/content/homepage/experiences.md

     location: Leipzig, Germany
     writeup: >
       - **Portal for customer returns**
-        - Building of portal for customer returns where customers can process their returns, including printing the retoure label.
+        - Building of portal for customer returns where customers start and process their returns.